What Is Faith From A Biblical, Hebraic Mindset?

 1 Peter 4:17 “For the time is come that judgment must begin at the house of God: and if it first begin with us, what shall the end be of them that obey not the gospel of God?”

-But that very same Greek word, apeitheō, translated as “disobedient” in the above verses, is translated as “not believe”in these verses:
+But that very same Greek word, apeitheō, translated as “disobedient” in the verses above gets translated as “not believe”in these below:

 Romans 11:30 “For as ye in times past have not believed God, yet have now obtained mercy through their unbelief…”

 Acts 17:5 “But the Jews which believed not…”

 Hebrews 3: 18 “And of whom did he swear that they would not enter into his rest, but to them who believed not?”